Create Your Own PMP® Exam Sample Questions to Prepare for the PMP Exam

-One of the best study tools for the PMP Exam are PMP exam sample tests.
+One of the best study tools for the Project Management Professional (PMP)® are PMP® exam sample tests.
 As you are preparing for the PMP exam you are in fact preparing to take a 200-question multiple choice exam.
 And just as if you were an Olympic athlete, taking this exam becomes your sport and you have to practice it.
 Again and again.
 However, instead of answering someone else’s questions, it is a good thing to create your own.

 Make PMP exam sample questions about unfamiliar subjects

 You may be wondering how in the world you can make up sample questions about a subject you don’t feel you know enough about.
 Well, that’s the whole point!
 In order to ask a question, you must know something about the subject and so you must study it.
 If you’re not sure about the elements of team building and want to include some practice questions about it, you’re going to have to study it carefully.
 By studying and forming practice questions in your mind and on paper, you’ll begin to know that subject from a different point of view and better retain what you learn.

 Make sample PMP questions about your area of weakness

 This approach will also help you address your weak spots.
 Once you’ve discovered an area of weakness, you should begin to focus on the elements that are confusing you and thoroughly read all materials relating to it.
 Let’s say that you need to study the five processes groups of project management that are outlined in the A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 Which of those is giving you the most trouble?
 Are you also having difficulty applying it in your work?
 It helps to discuss this with other PMP aspirants or a study partner.
 As you study the subject, you should write down particularly troublesome areas and you may even think of some practice questions as you’re reading.
 Jot those down and go over them the next day, see if you can answer them.
 You might be surprised how much you’ve retained by applying your reading in the form of questions.